Cruis'n Blast: Development and release

 The game was licensed by Nintendo, who owns the trademark for the game.
 It was first play-tested under the beta names Cruis'n Adventure and Cruis'n Redline, before eventually becoming Cruis'n Blast.
 A trailer for the game was unveiled on October 24, 2016, on the Raw Thrills YouTube channel.

 The Nintendo Switch version was released on September 14, 2021.

 Reception

 Cruis'n Blast on Nintendo Switch garnered "mixed or average reviews", according to review aggregator site Metacritic.
-Publishers like Polygon compared the action and races in the game to the Fast and Furious franchise, although they do acknowledge the fact it is a bit lacking in certain areas.
-In the review done by IGN they speak of the lackluster appeal when Cruis'n Blast at its core is an arcade game brought to the home console as it is a fun game but becomes boring quickly.
+Polygon compared the action and races in the game to the Fast and Furious franchise while noting that the game feels lacking in certain areas.
+IGN's review described the game as a fun arcade experience that can get boring quickly.